Dr. Nirit Weiss-Blatt, Ph.D.

 About the Author

-Dr. Nirit Weiss-Blatt, Ph.D., is a Former Research Fellow at the University of Southern California, Annenberg School for Communication and Journalism.
-Her expertise is in the tech news field.
+Dr. Nirit Weiss-Blatt, Ph.D., is the author of "The TECHLASH and Tech Crisis Communication."
+She is a Former Research Fellow at the University of Southern California, Annenberg School for Communication and Journalism.

 The Techlash Book

-"The TECHLASH and Tech Crisis Communication" book is about tech journalism, tech PR, and the tech-backlash.
+"The TECHLASH and Tech Crisis Communication" book is about Tech Journalism and Tech PR.

 1. When and why did the tech coverage shift?

 2. How did tech companies respond to the rise of tech criticism?
 Which crisis communication strategies were utilized?

 3. What can we learn about the more profound changes in the power relations between the tech media and the tech giants they cover?